 Puncture wounds that occur in the forefoot and midfoot are at the highest risk of developing bone infections.
 This risk is increased in diabetic patients.

-If a foreign body penetrates one of the joints in the foot, the risk for septic arthritis in the joint increases.
+If a foreign body penetrates one of the joints in the lower extremities, the risk for septic arthritis in the joint increases.

 How Long Do You Have to Get a Tetanus Shot After a Puncture Wound?